miguelgimenezgimenez/Infinite-Book-List/README.md

 The way this project is done is a bit different from other react projects I have worked with, since in the routes file I will be passing the actions as props to be dispatched by the components, so that way I could reuse the ListPage component for all routes.

-To Structure the project I have grouped the components as Atoms, Molecules and Pages:
+To Structure the project I have grouped the components as organisms, organisms and Pages:

-### Atoms
+### organisms

 Simple components that consist of simple html Elements (or material-ui components).

-### Molecules
+### organisms

-Components that are composed of Atoms and other simple components
+Components that are composed of organisms and other simple components

 ### Pages